Ranking nodes in bipartite systems with a non-linear iterative map: Methods

 \subsubsection{Singular vector centrality, $\gamma=1$}

-For $\gamma=1$ the importance of a node is proportional to the importance of the connected nodes in the other layer.
+For $\gamma=1$ the importance of a node is proportional to the importance of the connected nodes in the other node set.
 In other words, a node is important if it has a lot of important neighbors.
 The illustrative example in \FIG{fig:exe}d shows that this notion of importance leads to a different ranking with respect to the case of $\gamma=0$ (i.e., degree centrality).
-In particular, the second squared node now surpasses the first one in the ranking because, even if it has less connections, it is connected to the most important circular node in the opposite layer.
+In particular, the second squared node now surpasses the first one in the ranking because, even if it has less connections, it is connected to the most important circular node in the opposite side of the network.

-This is the foundational idea of the eigenvector centrality in classical non-bipartite networks \cite{bonacich1987power}.
+This is the foundational idea of the eigenvector centrality in classical unipartite networks \cite{bonacich1987power}.
 According to this measure, the importance $c_i$ of a node $i$ is

 where $B$ is the $N \times N$ adjacency matrix, which we assume to be symmetric and irreducible, i.e., the network is undirected and connected.
 The equation above, when written in matrix form, is satisfied by each eigenvector of $B$ with corresponding eigenvalue $\lambda$: $B \mathbf{c} = \lambda \mathbf{c}$.
 To resolve the ambiguity of having multiple possible choices for the scores, the scores are required to be all positive.
 This constrains the choice to the eigenvector corresponding to the largest eigenvalue, since the Perron-Frobenius theorem proves that it is the only eigenvector with all positive components ~\cite{hogben2013handbook}.
 Therefore, the leading eigenvector of $B$ defines the so-called eigenvector centrality.
 This definition of score is arbitrary to within a multiplicative constant.
 However, one is usually interested in the node ranking, which is not affected by this degree of freedom.
 An important property of the eigenvector centrality is that it can be computed in a dynamical way, in the similar spirit of the map given by \EQ{eq:gen_pn_map}.
 Starting from a vector of ones as initial condition, the recursive relation $\mathbf{c}^{(t+1)} = \lambda^{-1} B \mathbf{c}^{(t)}$, converges to the leading eigenvector, in the limit of large $t$.